 PSScriptAnalyzer (PSSA) is an open-source tool that Microsoft developed.
-IT is a static code checker for PowerShell modules and scripts.
+It is a static code checker for PowerShell modules and scripts.
 It checks the quality of the PowerShell code by running against some set of rules that checks for potential code defects in the scripts by applying a group of built-in or customized rules on the scripts being analyzed.
-Here is a similar article on PowerShell debugging and Ansible Syntax Checker.
+Here is a similar article on PowerShell debugging, Ansible Syntax Checker, how to debug a PowerShell script, how to install and debug logs with the CMTrace Tool, how to perform PowerShell syntax check using PSScriptAnalyzer, and Script debugging: Difference between testing and debugging.

 The default PSSA rules cover a wide variety of best practices, it checks your script, and warn you about using aliases instead of the full name of a command, using Invoke-Expression and other dangerous cmdlets, naming your functions correctly, and a whole lot more.